-Highland Quechua make up almost one-third of Peru's total population.
-About 4.5 million Peruvians speak Quechua and 8 million identify themselves as Quechua.
 The Aymara population is estimated at between 500,000 and 600,000.
-The majority live in small towns, villages and rural communities and are primarily small farmers who may also work elsewhere as day labourers for part of the year.
-While in the countryside most men speak Spanish, many women, who seldom have occasion to travel to town, may be monolingual in Aymara or Quechua.
+The majority live in small towns, villages, and rural communities and are primarily small-scale farmers who may also work elsewhere as day labourers for part of the year.
+While in the countryside most men speak Spanish, many women, who seldom have occasion to travel to town, may be monolingual in Aymara.
 Language and dress are seen as significant in preserving traditional culture.
 The Quechua concept of pachakuti, a turning over of world/time (pacha), holds the possibility of a time when the pre-colonial order, at present below the earth, will return (kuti) to power.
 This belief is a source of inspiration for both Quechua and Aymara indigenous organizations.
-The majority of Peru's 500,000-600,000 Aymara live in the southern Andean region of Puno.
+The majority of Peru’s Aymara live in the southern Andean region of Puno.
 Their way of life is in many ways similar to that of the Quechua but they have suffered less at the hands of Sendero.

-There have been advances made in intercultural and bilingual education: increased state funding and institutional support, as well as recent entrepreneurial initiatives such as the provision of Microsoft Word and Google in Quechua.
-However, many Quechua and Aymara people reject bilingual education, protesting the need for a better education in Spanish in order to progress, and to confront the racism of mainstream Peruvian society.
-Many would rather their children spoke Spanish rather than their native language, and there have been vociferous debates with local NGOs and indigenous intellectuals about the issue.
+Many Aymara reject bilingual education, protesting the need for a better education in Spanish in order to progress and to confront the racism of mainstream Peruvian society.
+Many prefer their children spoke Spanish rather than their native language, and there have been vociferous debates among local NGOs and indigenous intellectuals about the issue.

-The Peruvian government recently created a multicultural state institution, Instituto Nacional de Desarrollo de los Pueblos Andinos, Amazónicas y Afro-Peruanos (INDEPA), which includes Quechua and Aymara representatives.
+Instituto Nacional de Desarrollo de los Pueblos Andinos, Amazónicas y Afro-Peruanos (INDEPA) is a multicultural state institution which includes Aymara representatives.
 As yet, however, it has not been able to procure any major legislative or constitutional changes.
-Collective land rights remains a major demand of indigenous organizations in Peru, but no fundamental revisions have been made to the neoliberal policies (the removal of the inalienability and indivisability of indigenous communal lands) instituted during Fujimori's regime.
-Quechua communities - who often emphasize their campesino identity as opposed to indigenous identity - are also embroiled in an important struggle for water resources.
+Collective land rights remains a major demand of indigenous organizations in Peru, but no fundamental revisions have been made to the neoliberal policies instituted during Fujimori’s regime.
+These include the removal of the inalienability and indivisibility of indigenous communal lands, with slow or little progress on land title claims, plus an overall pro-extractive industries stance.